Frequently Asked Questions (FAQs)

 Volunteers interested in serving as a camp counselor (or any special job working with the kids) must go through the required volunteer grief support training at Kara.
 They would need to submit a training application in the late winter/early spring and, if selected, attend all the spring training dates.
 The training dates and application are usually posted by late January.

-View our Camp Erin page on this site.
+View our Camp Kara page on this site.

 Kara is always looking for volunteers who would like to learn how to support others through the grief process.
 Our program volunteer training is typically held each spring (early March).
 Dates and the application process is posted on our website in January.